was a British company that was founded by Raymond F. Brown and

 RA-17C Mark II - North American Version

-The use of "C" as a suffix generally indicated the receiver was built in the UK for North American users, which normally meant it was for the USA.
+The use of "C" as a suffix generally indicated the receiver was built in the UK for North American users, which normally meant it was for the USA (but sometimes indicated NATO.)
 The "C" suffix numbers start with "no suffix number" and go up to at least suffix number 26.
 It's probable that from suffix number 12 on, the receivers are Mark III versions.
 Shown in the photos to the left and below is a very early RA-17C receiver with no suffix number, actually identified as "RECEIVER MARK II" on its serial number tag with the serial number of N1654.
 Date-codes on the receiver components are from June 1959.
 Obvious are the different style pointer knobs used on this model.
 These knobs are somewhat similar to the standard RA-17 pointer knobs but without the grip fluting and without the skirt.
 These are original Eddystone 4669P knobs and seem to only have been installed on the early RA-17C receivers.

 Visible is the Ernest Turner W909 meter with the S-meter scale in green and, of course, the three position rotary switch for MONITOR function to allow RF LEVEL (nomenclature worn off,) S-METER and AF LEVEL.
 The cinch plug under the meter is access to the S-meter adjustment pot and this adjustment only affects the S-meter calibration.
 Note that the AC ON-OFF toggle switch is marked "POWER" and not "MAINS" - all receivers destined for the US market had this nomenclature change.